Psychiatry Interest Forum

 PIF video resources

-PIF Live Short Course – Rural and regional psychiatry recordings (Aug 2020) *College login required
+Introduction to Psychiatry short course – Rural and regional psychiatry (Aug 2020) *College login required

 AMA Victoria Careers Expo recording (Apr 2020)

-Brisbane short course recordings (Aug 2018) *College login required
+Brisbane Introduction to Psychiatry short course (Aug 2018) *College login required

 Insights into psychiatry (Melb 2016 short course)